Bealtaine ’25 she wrote a letter to a man she hadn’t met yet.

 He proposed on Halloween.
 She jumped on him again.
 The date was the only thing they didn't need to discuss: Bealtaine.
 May 2nd, 2026 — exactly one year, to the day, from her letter.

-James was a little wary about a photographer following him around.
-By the end of the day he was telling me I was capturing exactly their love — that I saw moments and angles others didn’t.
+By the end of the day James was telling me — telling everyone — that I'd been capturing exactly their love.
+That I'd seen moments and angles others wouldn't have.
 That sentence belongs to him now.
-I’ll keep it in my pocket for the rest of my life.
+I'll keep it in my pocket for the rest of my life.

-Coverage · Full-day photo
+Coverage · Full-day photo, Wicklow + Dublin

 Celebrant · Kamila Simplicio · @kamilasimplicio.celebrant